leeshiela/teachclip/README.md

 6. Return to your "My Students" page and create some students and add goals for them by clicking on the "+Goal" link in each student box.
 7. When you click on the stars, you should see the goal chart populate!

+## Future Development

-Note: I am still working on making the star rating and average star rating feature work.
+I am still working on making the star rating and average star rating feature work.
 So, that feature is not functioning at present.

+Future features:
+- Clickable log of star ratings
+- Average star rating over time
+- Notification for when the star ratings reach a threshold.
+Notifies teacher that the student is either failing to meet or is already meeting their goal